 - Improving business decision support through enhanced modelling and inference

-What is the Process and Timeframes?
+What are the Process and Timeframes?

 Each partner organisation provides an indication to the University of their wish to participate in the programme by the end of December each year.
 This indication gives details of the number of placements offered and, in broad terms, their likely topics and objectives.